Effects of Suboxone Use by Pregnant Women

 Research has found connections between buprenorphine and lower likelihood of death from overdose.
 However, overdose can still occur, including overdosing on buprenorphine, which may be deadly.2

 Naloxone prevents opioids from activating opioid receptors.
 Naloxone’s bioavailability is poor when taken orally, sublingually (under the tongue), or buccally (in the cheek), but if a person snorts or injects it, absorption occurs.
 When a product combines buprenorphine and naloxone, the naloxone may deter a person from snorting or injecting the medication.
 However, misuse can still occur.2

 In addition to Suboxone, the combination of buprenorphine and naloxone is available as a generic and as the products Bunavail and Zubsolv.2

-Pregnant patients or patients who intend to get pregnant should alert their healthcare provider prior to taking Suboxone.
-There is a possibility of the child experiencing neonatal opioid withdrawal syndrome (NOWS) after the child is born if the mother took Suboxone when pregnant.1
+Taking Suboxone while pregnant can increase risks to the baby, therefore, pregnant patients or patients who intend to get pregnant should alert their healthcare provider prior to taking Suboxone.
+There is a possibility of the child experiencing neonatal opioid withdrawal syndrome (NOWS) after the child is born if the mother took Suboxone while pregnant.1

 Some of the signs of NOWS may include: 1

 Neonatal abstinence syndrome (NAS) is a more general term.
 NAS is when, soon after birth, a collection of withdrawal signs arises in a baby who had exposure before birth to substances that are psychotropic.
 NAS includes opioid withdrawal in newborns who had exposure to opioids before they were born, but NOWS is a less broad term since it refers only to that.3